dualra1n/dualra1n/README.md

 `--boot`              Lets you boot into dualbooted iOS. use this when you are already dualbooted .
 Usage : ./dualboot.sh --boot

-`--dont-create-part`   Skips creating a new disk partition if you have one already.
+`--dont-create-part`   Skips creating a new disk partition if you have them already, so using this this downloads the boot files.
+Usage : ./dualboot.sh --dualboot 14.3 --dont-create-part.

 `--restorerootfs`     Deletes the dualbooted iOS. (also add --jail-palera1n if you are jailbroken semi-tethered with palera1n)